 With the exception of special cases, delivery is typically included in a flat memorial cost.
 What is not included are the cemetery fees.
 Depending on the cemetery, the size and shape of the stone, and the size of the grave, setting fees can range from $0 to $3,500.

 Milano Monuments handles all communication with the cemetery throughout the process to ensure your experience is as positive and simple as possible.

-At Milano Monuments’ Cleveland location, customers can visit our 50,000-square foot facility and view current inventory of granite available at an adjusted cost.
+At Milano Monuments’ Cleveland location, customers can visit our 50,000-square foot facility and view our current inventory of granite specials available at an adjusted cost.
 If this is something you are interested in learning more about, contact us.